Worlds of Fun Tour of the Park 2019 Edition

 Rickshaw Richards Imports 1973-current

-Located just adjacent to Spinning Dragons is Rickshaw Richards, a small retail store that features plush, a few t-shirts, and various other park trinkets.
+Located just adjacent to Spinning Dragons is Rickshaw Richards, a small retail store that features various television, movie and video game merchandise.
 Rickshaw Richards is both an original structure to the park, and has been a retail store, with the same exact name, since opening in 1973.